markjaquith/WordPress-Skeleton/README.md

 ## Questions & Answers

 **Q:** Will you accept pull requests?
-**A:** Maybe.
-I made this for my own use, and thought people might find it useful.
-It you want to take it in a different direction and make your own customized skeleton, then just maintain your own fork.
+**A:** Maybe — if I think the change is useful.
+I primarily made this for my own use, and thought people might find it useful.
+If you want to take it in a different direction and make your own customized skeleton, then just maintain your own fork.

 **Q:** Why the `/shared/` symlink stuff for uploads?
 **A:** For local development, create `/shared/` (it is ignored by Git), and have the files live there.
 For production, have your deploy script (Capistrano is my choice) look for symlinks pointing to `/shared/` and repoint them to some outside-the-repo location (like an NFS shared directory or something).
 This gives you separation between Git-managed code and uploaded files.